What is the CARES Act?

 Yes.
-The government requires that CARES Act funding only be used for students who were enrolled in post-secondary education last spring, the period when campus operations were interrupted because of COVID-19 and only for needs related to the pandemic.
+The government requires that CARES Act Emergency Grant funding only be used for students who were enrolled in post-secondary education last spring, the period when campus operations were interrupted because of COVID-19 and only for needs related to the pandemic.
 Further, universities may only use CARES Act funds for students who are eligible for federal financial aid under all the rules and regulations associated with Title IV of the Higher Education Act.
 These rules include establishing eligibility through the Free Application for Federal Student Aid (FAFSA), maintaining satisfactory academic progress and remaining currently enrolled as a matriculated student.
 The government prohibits CARES Act funding from being used to meet some kinds of student need — for example, need arising from job or income loss — even when this need results directly from the pandemic.

 The University’s overarching goals are to continue to meet the full demonstrated need of every undergraduate student who qualifies for aid, to help all students persist in their studies and graduate on time and to administer limited resources as transparently and as equitably as possible.
 The University believes that the best way to achieve these goals is to quickly and systematically increase grant support for undergraduate students who qualify for Pell, Covenant Scholarship or University grants of at least $1,000, while reserving funds for graduate, professional and other undergraduate students whose financial circumstances have deteriorated because of the COVID-19 pandemic.

 Because of extraordinary circumstances—including the CARES Act and late changes in 2020-2021 tuition and fees—the University must revise the preliminary aid packages that it previously shared with students.
 Because of the CARES Act, undergraduate students who previously qualified for Pell, Covenant Scholarship or University grants for 2020-2021 will see an increase in total grant funding of $1,000 for the academic year compared to their preliminary packages.
-The specific amount of the CARES Act grant may exceed $1,000 and will vary depending on demonstrated need.
+The specific amount of the CARES Act Emergency Grants may exceed $1,000 and will vary depending on demonstrated need.
 CARES Act funds will be distributed in the fall 2020 semester through the student account and refund automatically to each student.
 These funds will not apply to any outstanding charges on the student account.

 Why isn’t the University distributing an equal share of CARES Act funding to every student?

-If the University distributed its $8,647,589 in CARES Act funding for students equally among all students who met the minimum eligibility requirements established by the United States Department of Education, each eligible student would have received a grant of $384.
+If the University distributed its $8,647,589 in CARES Act Emergency Grant funding for students equally among all students who met the minimum eligibility requirements established by the United States Department of Education, each eligible student would have received a grant of $384.
 More than half of the eligible students would have no demonstrated financial need, even when the effects of the pandemic were accounted for.
 Rather than use the funds in this way, the University is directing them to help students at all levels whose financial needs have increased because of the pandemic, so that these students can persist in their studies and graduate on time.
-Although this approach will result in far fewer students receiving CARES Act grants, the University believes that it is the fairest, most equitable and most effective way to use these funds.
+Although this approach will result in far fewer students receiving CARES Act Emergency Grants, the University believes that it is the fairest, most equitable and most effective way to use these funds.

 Are there other funds available for emergency grants or financial needs related to COVID -19?